NAV on 2021/09/23

 The fund’s current positioning from an offshore allocation perspective is at approximately 25%, providing investors with significant diversification and investment opportunity benefits.
 In addition, the fund’s valuation, sentiment and risk indicators are all attractive compared to its benchmark.

-Our strategy seeks to achieve greater return and less volatility than the market over a long-term horizon.
-As a consequence, the fund is more likely to potentially underperform in a strongly rising market, which was the case in September.
-The fund has high exposure to international equities, allowing the fund to achieve greater diversification and consequently a reduction in volatility.
-The strengthening of the rand, however, detracted from performance of the portfolio.
+Our strategy seeks to achieve a greater return and less volatility than the market over a longterm horizon.
+As a consequence, the fund could potentially underperform in a strongly rising market, which was the case in December.
+The fund has a high exposure to international equities, allowing the fund to achieve greater diversification and, consequently, a reduction in volatility.
+The strengthening of the rand detracted from the performance of the portfolio.

 Through time, equity has achieved greater returns than the other asset classes.
 Our high exposure to equities benefits from this and, similarly within equities, we are positioned to achieve lower volatility when compared to the fund’s benchmark.